rdmorganiser/rdmo-catalog/shared/nfdi4ing/README.md

 ## Installation
 The xml is a "full xml" export and contains all elements required for the import into RDMO.

-The catalog makes use of the {more}-tag, available since RDMO release 2.1.0.
+The catalog makes use of the `{more}`-tag to hide and show parts of the text, available since RDMO release 2.1.0.